awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

    ------------------------------------
    ```

 1. Copy the database from the external instance to the Amazon RDS DB instance using `mysqldump`\.
-For very large databases, you might want to use the procedure in [Importing Data to an Amazon RDS MySQL or MariaDB DB Instance with Reduced Downtime](MySQL.Procedural.Importing.NonRDSRepl.md)\.
+For very large databases, you might want to use the procedure in [Importing data to an Amazon RDS MySQL or MariaDB DB instance with reduced downtime](MySQL.Procedural.Importing.NonRDSRepl.md)\.

    For Linux, macOS, or Unix: